 Take a boat tour of the expansive Three Sister Springs network to see the manatees up close.
 If you don’t mind getting wet, rent a canoe or kayak and see them closer!

-For entertainment, visit one of the four concert stages on the grounds.
+For entertainment, visit one of the four-concert stages on the grounds.
 Bohemian vendors gather to sell fine art, crafts, and food!
-Kids can make custom sand art, get their face painted, and dress up!
+Kids can make custom sand art, get their faces painted, and dress up!